Daniel-Lasecki/System-sw-C-Daniel-Lasecki-school/environment-setup/README.md

 ## The environment setup

-Wait until you go through the environment setup in object oriented programming course, the same setup is used on this course.
+Wait until you go through the environment setup in object oriented programming (OOP) course, the same setup is used on this course.

 In case you are not taking that course or you missed the instructions there, then follow the steps below.

 ### Step 1: Install VM

-Download VM image (you get the download link from SystemSW courses teacher).
+Download VM image (you get the image in OOP course).
+- If you are not taking that course, download the image here (link is valid until the end of September): https://filesender.funet.fi/?s=download&token=a833d7b5-b193-4fe6-8987-b92ea19dfa9f
 Import VM to VirtualBox (install VirtualBox before that).
 Modify configuration:
 - The default "NAT" network is recommended.